-Whether you call it remote work, working from home, or are so hip that you’ve starting using the acronym WFH in your messages to friends and family, telecommuting has become a part of daily life for many—and a permanent reality for others.
+Whether you call it remote work, working from home, or are so hip that you’ve started using the acronym WFH in your messages to friends and family, telecommuting has become a part of daily life for many—and a permanent reality for others.

-If the boss just granted you the freedom to explore new horizons with your laptop in hand or you’re considering a full-time remote gig, consider these pros and cons of telecommuting!
+Whether you’ve been working remotely for a while or have the option to do it for the near future, consider these pros and cons of working from home!
 Here’s what you should know before kicking off the shoes for a long day in.

 When given the flexibility of working from home or anywhere else outside of the office, you’ll have more control over how to organize your day.
 While some companies may have rigid hours even for telecommuters to be “on the clock”, generally those that value work-life balance will give their employees the power of choice.
 For example, the ability to pick up the kids from school before getting back to work drastically reduces stress and simplifies juggling priorities.

-While it may seen counter-intuitive to some, working without immediate oversight or being surrounded by coworkers can actually boost productivity.
-Studies weighing the pros and cons of telecommuting have suggested that those with flexible working arrangements are less likely to quit, have higher job satisfaction, and increased productivity than their cooped up peers.
+While it may seem counter-intuitive to some, working without immediate oversight or being surrounded by coworkers can actually boost productivity.
+Studies weighing the pros and cons of working from home have suggested that those with flexible working arrangements are less likely to quit, have higher job satisfaction, and increased productivity than their in-office peers.
 Certainly, cutting out the office’s chatty neighbors may be a contributing factor.

-Businesses benefit from a host of saved costs when the team is and out and about.
-For instance, some factors include less overhead, better worker productivity, and less utilities consumed.
-Meanwhile, employees can rejoice from the saved commuting costs, smaller professional wardrobe, and saved time from not commuting.
+Businesses benefit from a host of saved costs with a remote team.
+For instance, some factors include less overhead, better worker productivity, and fewer utilities consumed.
+Meanwhile, employees can rejoice from the saved commuting costs, smaller professional wardrobe, and less frequent lunches out.
 After all, time is money.

 Working a world away from the team can lead to feelings of isolation, especially if you work primarily from home.

-While workplace distractions are out of the picture, telecommuting makes room for a new obstacle–home distractions!
-Whether you have kids or 10 cats at home, you’ll have to be really good at siloing your personal life from your personal life.
+While workplace distractions are out of the picture, working remotely makes room for a new obstacle–home distractions!
+Whether you have kids or 10 cats, you’ll have to be really good at siloing your professional life from your personal life.
 Otherwise, you may just slip into the habit of mixing the two throughout the workday.

-One major obstacle that companies may have when deciding on whether their employees are eligible for telecommuting is the necessary level of collaboration.
 Many positions require constant communication with team members.
-Employees working out of the office will therefore need to have a solid grasp of digital methods of communication and be best friends with the phone.
+Employees working outside of the office will therefore need to have a solid grasp of digital methods of communication and be best friends with the phone.

 The Snuggie-clad worker must be at the top of their game to maximize time.
 It’s easier to get lost in several chores before realizing you’re still on the clock or the day has gotten shorter.
 Depending on your work style, you may need to work differently than in an office.
 Try to self-pace or plan your day at the onset to ensure you’re completing all tasks.